MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureVMDscExtension.md

 ```

 ## DESCRIPTION
-The **Remove-AzureVMDscExtension** cmdlet removes an azure_2 DSC extension from a virtual machine.
+The **Remove-AzureVMDscExtension** cmdlet removes an Azure DSC extension from a virtual machine.
 The output of this cmdlet needs to be piped to the Update-AzureVM cmdlet.

 ## EXAMPLES